HoTT/Coq-HoTT/STYLE.md

 the "higher coherences" such as `pentagon` and `eckmann_hilton` will fail to typecheck.

-In general, it is okay to contruct something transparent using tactics; it's often a matter of aesthetics whether an explicit proof term or a tactic proof is more readable or elegant, and personal aesthetics may differ.
+In general, it is okay to construct something transparent using tactics; it's often a matter of aesthetics whether an explicit proof term or a tactic proof is more readable or elegant, and personal aesthetics may differ.
 Consider, for example, the explicit proof term